Can Dogs Eat Bottle Gourd (Lauki)? Benefits, Risks & Indian Serving Tips

 Winter (November–February)

 Winter is the safest season for bottle gourd (lauki).
-Serve at room temperature rather than cold, especially in North Indian cold.
+It's best served at room temperature rather than chilled, especially during North Indian winters.

 How bottle gourd (lauki) is prepared decides whether it is a harmless taste or a problem.
 Here is what to share and what to skip: